matoy/check_selenium_docker_maven/README.md

 ### Highlights ###

-* Works with any Nagios compatible system such as ITRS OP5 Monitor, Icinga2 or Nagios.
+* Works with any Nagios compatible system such as Centreon.
+Centreon specific integration will be take in all examples below.
 * Every test is executed in a fresh environment. (https://www.selenium.dev/documentation/en/guidelines_and_recommendations/fresh_browser_per_test/)
 * Will remove the Docker container as soon as the test is complete.
 Requires no manual cleanup of stopped containers.
 * Any custom performance metrics is allowed.